KauzClay/docs-tap/cartographer-conventions/about.hbs.md

 Conventions can apply to workloads without targeting build service metadata.
 Examples of possible uses of this type of convention include:

-- appending a logging or metrics sidecar,
+- Appending a logging or metrics sidecar
-- adding environment variables, or
+- Adding environment variables
-- adding cached volumes.
+- Adding cached volumes

 These kinds of conventions ensure that infrastructure uniformity exists across workloads deployed on the cluster while reducing developer toil.